apache/nuttx/examples/README.txt

 ^^^^^^^^^^^^

   This is a port of uIP example application.
-It includes conditionally compiled logic to exercise the uIP webserver, webclient, telnet, smtp, dncpc, and resolver.
+It includes conditionally compiled logic to exercise the uIP webserver, telnet, smtp, dhcpc, and resolver.

   Other configuratin items apply also to the selected network utility.
   For example, the additional relevant settings for the uIP webserver